mixxxdj/manual/source/chapters/configuration.rst

 advance.
 While analyzing, the progress in percentage and total queue length are shown.

-.. versionadded:: 2.0
 Drag and drop tracks from the library or external file managers onto the analysis view to instantly analyze these files.
 The title changes to :guilabel:`Analyze (x/y)` where x is the number of tracks that have been analyzed so far and y is the total number of tracks originally in the queue.

-.. versionchanged:: 2.0
-   Does not generate waveforms to save disk space.

 The Analyze features in detail: